-We’ve travelled the entirety of Scotland’s North Coast 500 driving route several times now, and we’ve stayed in a wide variety of accommodation along the way, from guesthouses to hotels – and even castles!
+We’ve driven Scotland’s North Coast 500 multiple times now, and we’ve stayed in a wide variety of accommodation along the way.
+Hotels, guesthouses, campsites, castles, and of course, bed and breakfasts.

 Table of Contents:

-This list runs counter-clockwise, from Inverness up the east coast, then along the north coast, and down the west coast.
+This list runs counter-clockwise from Inverness, heading up the east coast first, then along the north coast, and down the west coast.

 No 29 B&B, Inverness